 Since 2015, Mattel has released a limited number of dolls in the likenesses of real women who are breaking boundaries — such as director Ava Duvernay, ballerina Misty Copeland, and fencing champion Ibtihaj Muhammad.
 But today they’ve added even more groundbreakers.

-The list reads like a who’s-who of female inspiration from around the globe, present (fairly recent) past, including names you may not now, but will want to start Googling immediately.
+The list reads like a who’s-who of female inspiration from around the globe, present and (fairly recent) past, including names you may not know, but will want to start Googling immediately.